 Check out the animated GIF above.
 The left shows the ball in a shoulder socket that is stable.
 It moves a little, bit it doesn’t bang into the labrum (lip of the socket, represented by the little triangles).
 The image on the right shows what can happen when the ligaments are loose (hidden shoulder instability) and the ball moves too far out of the socket and crashes into the labrum.
-Ouch!!!
+Ouch!
 While you would think you would know if your shoulder is unstable, it rarely works out that way.

 Hidden shoulder instability is very common and is almost always missed by orthopedic surgeons.
 Case in point is two patients I evaluated this week.
 Both saw me because they were evaluating shoulder labral tear surgery pros and cons.

 One was a patient in his 20s who rock climbs, and during a workout, he felt a tearing sensation in his shoulder and then had chronic pain.
 He was diagnosed with a torn shoulder labrum in the front and the back, and the recommendation was surgery.
 Nobody asked why a normally healthy guy would suddenly get a labral tear doing what everyone else does without injury.

 On exam his left shoulder joint was unstable and knew immediately when it happened.
 While in a mixed martial arts (MMA) fight, his opponent wrenched his shoulder (the “Kimura Lock” as shown) the year before the dead lift.
 He, too, had shoulder pain for a few weeks, but blew it off.
 Again, the hidden shoulder instability was completely missed by the orthopedic surgeon.

 How can you prevent this?
-By skipping the 20th-century orthopedic surgery and using 21st-century interventional orthopedics.
+By skipping the 20th-century orthopedic surgery and using 21st-century interventional orthopedics (3).
 This means placing precise imaging-guided injections of your own advanced platelet and stem cell mixes directly into the labral tear and also into the weak ligaments.
 The downtime is a fraction of that of surgery, and in our experience of treating hundreds of shoulders, the results are as good as or better than surgery—and with the hidden shoulder instability issue fixed.

 The upshot?
 Hidden shoulder instability is very common and almost always missed by surgeons who spend 5-10 minutes with a patient.
 So if you’re looking at shoulder labral tear surgery pros and cons, a huge con is that you may have hidden shoulder instability that was undiagnosed, meaning that this shoulder labral tear repair will be your first of many shoulder surgery rodeos.